zxcvbnmditto/StarCraft2-Happy-Kitting/README.md

 The outputs are 6 actions: attack, move up, move down, move right, move left, and select unit.

+The dqn and ddpg models are pretrained with 25000 steps, and the neat model is pretrained with 10 generations.

 All the mini maps used in this project can be found in the maps folder <br>
 You can also find some pretrained models in the models folder